guitarvydas/t2t/README.md

 specification.
 Both, the grammar and the rewrite specification are contained in a single file with a '*.t2t'* extension.

-T2T is a program that inhales a .t2t specification and generates a DSL transpiler program.
+T2T is a program that inhales a specification (pattern match rules + rewrite rules) and generates a DSL transpiler program.

 The generated DSL is written in Javascript and uses OhmJS.

-To run the generated DSL, you can use node.js.
+To compile and run the DSL, you can use node.js.

 For example:

-    node ../t2t.mjs \<\${SPEC} \>dsl.mjs
-    node dsl.mjs \<\${TEST}

-The first invocation of *node.js* generates the DSL transpiler.
+	node t2t.mjs test.grammar test.rewrite test.txt

+- where `t2t.mjs` is the t2t processor
+- where `test.grammar` is the specification of pattern matching rules (called a "grammar")
+- where `test.rewrite` is the specification of the rewriting rules
-The second invocation of *node.js* runs the DSL transpiler against some test script written in the new DSL syntax.
+- where `test.txt` is some code written using the new DSL syntax

+The output of running `text.txt` goes to `stdout`.

+Power users can write
+	`node t2t.mjs test.grammar test.rewrite >newdsl.mjs`

+which generates a stand-alone DSL.
+To run the DSL, you invoke the new DSL with node.js:
+	`node newdsl.mjs <test.txt`

 SCNs Are Nano-DSLs